kumar-swamy/vault-plugin-secrets-citrixadc/README.md

 # Vault Plugin: Citrix ADC vault plugin backend

 This is a standalone backend plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
+This provides a functionality to rotate the Citrix ADC password automatically after a given TTL is elapsed by the vault which can be used by any clients to interact with citrix ADC.

+For example, [Citrix ingress controller](https://github.com/citrix/citrix-k8s-ingress-controller/) provides ingress controller functionality in the kubernetes which needs ADC credentials to configure the ingresses on ADC.
+With the help of this plugin, you can configure the vault to auto rotate the password after a given TTL is elapsed, thereby strengthening the security posture.

 **Please note**: We take Vault's security and our users' trust very seriously.
 If you believe you have found a security issue in Vault, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).